-- 6. Regular household stove's technical requirement general MNS 5216:1, hard fuel usages of household stove MNS 5216:2002, MNS 13240:2011, in the framework of this project, those type of requirements must be fulfilled on household efficient energy stoves. - Manufacturer specifications - If there is any waste from production, the project implementers should make a collaboration contract with the local waste management foundation or companies.

-- Agreements with stove dismantling company(ies) to dismantle old stoves
+- 6. Regular household stove's technical general requirement MNS 5216:1, hard fuel usages of household stove MNS 5216:2002, MNS 13240:2011, in the framework of this project, those type of requirements must be fulfilled on household efficient enerav stoves. - Manufacturer specifications - 7.
+If there is any waste from production, the project implementers should make a collaboration contract with the local waste management foundation or companies. - Agreements with stove dismantling company(ies) to dismantle old stoves

 - 8. As the stove is lit from the top, it may have difficulty heating at the ground level.

 - Manuals

 provided to end

 users at time of

 purchase

 provide

 information on

 how to properly

 light and refuel

 stoves

-- 9. The energy efficient products should be distributed with brochures and user manuals to the clients.
+- The energy efficient products should be distributed with brochures and user manuals to the clients.

 - Manuals

 associated with

 the stove

 disseminated

 - 10.Project parties should follow all of safety codes and user manuals, which is developed by producers and PIU

 - Training on product use and information provided

-14 Stakeholder inclusivity Local stakeholder consultation for VPA to be conducted prior to the VPA start date.
+14 Stakeholder inclusivity

+Local stakeholder consultation for VPA to be conducted prior to the VPA start date.

 As per the para 4.12.8 the VPA would be retroactive or Regular depending on whether the LSC is conducted before or after the start date of the project activity.
-This information should be mentioned at the time of inclusion of a VPA-DD Each VPA-DD shall follow the requirements for a retroactive or regular project in the VPA-DD as per the classification.
-15 Technological Requirements The methodology that will be applied to a VPA is Reduced emissions from cooking and heating - Technologies and Practices to Displace Decentralized Thermal Energy Consumption (TPDDTEC) version 4.0 Documentation: Statement in VPA-DD confirming the methodology applied to the VPA and the justification for meeting each of the applicability criterion of the applied methodology.
+This information should be mentioned at the time of inclusion of a VPA-DD 15 Technological Requirements The methodology that will be applied to a VPA is Reduced emissions from cooking and heating - Technologies and Practices to Displace Decentralized Thermal Energy Consumption (TPDDTEC) version 4.0 Documentation: Statement in VPA-DD confirming the methodology applied to the VPA and the justification for meeting each of the applicability criterion of the applied methodology.
 16 SSC Limit for VPAs The SSC-VPAs will remain under the thermal threshold of 180 GWh/a thermal energy savings throughout the crediting period of the VPA.
 Not applicable since this is a large scale VPA Please note that not all CEP may have been deployed at VPA inclusion stage, the SSC limit for VPAs can however also be checked during verification, and in case any deployed CEP will be found not in line with VPA SSC Limit for VPAs requirement, those CEP will not be counted for emission reduction calculation.
 17 Target Group The target group shall be domestic households in uban, peri-urban, or rural homes.
-The distribution mechanism is direct sales and sales through Following Documentation has been submitted: 1.
-MEC Tracker booking record, showing residential address and end user distribution partners.
-Contract with VPA implementer or distribution partner.
-18 Sampling requirements for the VPA Sampling approaches are set out in each VPA and will follow the Reduced Emissions from cooking and heating-TPDDTEC version 4.0 Documentation: 1.
-PoA Sampling Plan 2.
-VPA Sampling Plan (in VPA-DD) 19 SDG outcomes The PoA, by way of implementing its VPAs, shall demonstrate The SDG monitoring plan and related details are provided in the VPA-DD.
+Following Documentation has been submitted: 1.
+MEC Tracker rurar nomes. booking record, showing residential